open-retrogaming-archive/db-romhacks/README.md

 It 'normalizes' the original patches distributions into a structure that is easier to process automatically to:
 - Build romhacks collections given that the user has a copy of the original game rom.
 - Generate DAT files to use in rom managers to validate collections.
+- Provide BPS patches even when originaly where distributed using a different format.

 ## Directories
 There is two main categories 'hacks' and 'translations'